 For an actor a good physical warm-up will help them relax, will help get rid of any anxieties and will make an actor more limber up in preparation for the physical demands of a performance.
 Acting exercises and vocal warm-ups also help actors train their voice for performance.

 Before performance, warming up is a necessity.
 It will assisst you to respond physically, vocally and mentally and will prevent you from forcefully doing your work.
-So before auditioning or a performance, do the warm-ups because they will help you to get ino a relaxed, focused space, where you feel confident to get out and nail that performance.
+So before auditioning or a performance, do the warm-ups because they will help you to get into a relax, focus space, where you feel confident to get out and nail that performance.